atinjin/atinjin.github.com/setup/index.md

 ---
 layout: page
-title: My Articles
+title: How to write the blog
-excerpt: "An archive of articles sorted by date."
+excerpt: "Expain the how-to writing"
 search_omit: true
 ---